tomasb1805/credit_risk_modeling/README.md

 | `credit_utilisation` | `loan_amount / (credit_score + 1)` | Loan size relative to creditworthiness |
 | `employment_stability` | `log1p(income × months_employed)` | Combined income and tenure signal, log-compressed to prevent scale distortion |

-The `log1p` transform on `employment_stability` is critical: the raw product of `income × months_employed` produces values in the millions, which would dominate the feature space and produce uninterpretable SHAP values. `log1p(x)` compresses the range to ~8–15, keeps the monotonic relationship intact, and handles zero values safely.
+The `log1p` transform on `employment_stability` is critical: the raw product of `income × months_employed` produces values in the millions, which would dominate the feature space and produce SHAP values of difficult human interpretability . `log1p(x)` compresses the range to ~8–15, keeps the monotonic relationship intact, and handles zero values safely.

 **Preprocessing** is handled by a scikit-learn `ColumnTransformer` inside the main `Pipeline`: